 One of the best pieces of financial advice any young professional can get is to take the time to learn about their own finances.
 With credit cards, debt, and the easy accessibility of online shopping, it can be difficult to track where your money is going.
 And if you don’t know where you’re spending your money, it’s a lot more difficult to even consider proceeding with any other financial pursuits.
 The key is to be intentional.
 Block out time on your schedule once or twice a week to sit down, uninterrupted, and digest your financial situation.
 Get familiar with:

-- How much money you actually net per month after taxes
+- How much money you net each month after taxes

-- Monthly expenses like mortgage or student loan payments
+- Fixed monthly expenses such as mortgage and student loan payments

 Once you have those numbers together, it’s time to take the next step and establish a workable budget.